 Deferred revenue: Amounts received from sponsors and others in connection with future events are initially recorded as deferred revenue and then recognized as revenue in the fiscal year in which the event occurs.
-Deferred revenue decreased from fiscal year 2015 to 2016 due to the 75th-anniversary dinner sponsorships which were deferred in fiscal year 2015.

 Recent accounting pronouncements: In February 2016, the FASB issued Accounting Standards Update (ASU) 2016-02, Leases (Topic 842).
 The guidance in this ASU supersedes the leasing guidance in Topic 840, Leases.
 Under the new guidance, lessees are required to recognize lease assets and lease liabilities on the statement of financial position for all leases with terms longer than twelve months.
 Leases will be classified as either finance or operating, with classification affecting the pattern of expense recognition in the statement of activities.
-The new standard is effective for Junior Achievement of Chicago in the fiscal year ending June 30, 2021.
+The new standard will be effective for Junior Achievement of Chicago in the fiscal year ending June 30, 2021.
 Junior Achievement of Chicago is currently evaluating the impact of the adoption of the standard on its financial statements.

 In August 2016, the FASB issued ASU 2016-14, Not-for-Profit Entities (Topic 958): Presentation of Financial Statements of Not-for-Profit Entities.
 Key elements of the ASU include a reduction in the number of net asset categories from three to two, conforming requirements on releases of capital restrictions, several new requirements related to expense presentation and disclosure (including investment expenses), and new required disclosures communicating information useful in assessing liquidity.
-The new standard is effective for Junior Achievement of Chicago in the fiscal year ending June 30, 2019, early adoption is allowed.
+The new standard will be effective for Junior Achievement of Chicago in the fiscal year ending June 30, 2019 and early adoption is allowed.
 Junior Achievement of Chicago is currently evaluating the impact of the adoption of the standard on its financial statements.